-If you have the capacity to invest a huge amount of money, then this e-commerce business model may suit you.
+If you can invest a lot of money, this e-commerce business model may suit you.

 In this business model, you store many products in your warehouse.
 Then, whenever an order is placed with that online retail store, you will sell that product directly from your warehouse to that online retail store, and that retail store will sell that product to the consumer.

-In this way, your work is confined to inventory management as all the work for attracting customers and selling those products is done by your partner retail company.
+In this way, your work is confined to inventory management, as your partner retail company does all the work for attracting customers and selling those products.

 This model is just like warehousing but in reverse order.
-In dropshipping model, you don’t have to keep any inventory.
-Still, you only need to maintain your eCommerce application on which consumers can come and look at the different products you are selling.
+In the dropshipping model, you don’t have to keep any inventory.
+Still, you only need to maintain your e-commerce application on which consumers can come and look at the different products you are selling.

-Any product selected by the consumer is shipped directly to their address through your delivery partner.
-This allows you to start your business with minimal capital as you don’t have to spend a huge amount of money on warehousing or inventory management.
+Any product the consumer selects is shipped directly to their address through your delivery partner.
+This allows you to start your business with minimal capital, as you don’t have to spend much money on warehousing or inventory management.
 And you need to take care of your online retail platform.

-In this e-commerce model, you have to deliver the products at a regular interval for which the consumer has subscribed for a particular subscription fee.
+In this e-commerce model, you must deliver the products at regular intervals for which the consumer has subscribed for a particular subscription fee.

 Some products are needed at regular intervals.
 Like food products or grocery items.
 These products you will need every week or every month so that you can provide those regularly needed items as a subscription.